goFrendiAsgard/zaruba/docs/concept.md

 ### 🐳 Remove Container

-Similarly, you can extend `core.removeDockerContainer` if you need to remove the container.
+Similarly, you can extend `zrbRemoveDockerContainer` if you need to remove the container.

 # What's next